KnpLabs/KnpUserBundle/Resources/doc/overriding_forms.md

 **Note:**

 > By default, the Registration validation group is used when validating a new
 > user registration.
-Unless you have overriden this value in the configuration,
+Unless you have overridden this value in the configuration,
 > make sure you add the validation group named Registration to your name property.

 If you try and register using the default registration form you will find that